Light Pollution - Is it a statutory nuisance?

 To constitute a Statutory Nuisance light must be more than simply an annoyance, an example of a light which may be considered a Statutory Nuisance is where a light is spilling on to a property causing a neighbours rooms to be lit up at night.

-Sources of Light Pollution
+Sources of light nuisance

-Informal settlement and mediation
+Informal settlement

 Wherever possible, problems with regard to light pollution should be settled informally between neighbours.
+Please consider approaching your neighbour as it is likely that they don't realise the affect the light is having.